The other day, I found the changing season outside motivating me to change the inside of my home, too.

 3. Add Authentically Vintage Items into Billy Bookcase Shelves

 Directly on the other side of the Dining Room is the Living Room space.
-The focal wall there is a set of Billy Bookcases from Ikea that we’ve modified to look like built ins.
+The focal wall there is a set of Billy Bookcases from Ikea that we’ve modified to look like built ins. – with a farmhouse shiplap walls feature in the middle.

 To add in the cozy vibe of Fall, I filled them with vintage finds I already had saved in my collections.